Documents & Policies

 This QQI award in Community Development will enable the learner to acquire the knowledge, skills and competence to work within youth work sectors, whether private, voluntary or statutory.
 The learner will gain additional skills and knowledge in response to the changing youth work environment and develop and maintain relationships with young people so that they can reach their full potential.

-This 78-week (18 months) full time traineeship is a QQI level 6 Advanced Certificate in Community Development (Youthwork).
-The course is spilt between classroom based learning in Cavan Institute and work based learning within the Community and Voluntary Sector (two days classroom based; three days in work placement, with a number of block weeks in work placement at busy times for services).
+This 38-week (9 months) full time traineeship is a QQI level 6 Advanced Certificate in Community Development (Youthwork).
+The course is spilt between classroom based learning in Cavan Institute and work based learning within the Community and Voluntary Sector (three days classroom based; two days in work placement, with a number of block weeks in work placement at busy times for services).
 It will prepare learners with the range of skills and knowledge to implement and deliver community development programmes to young people that adhere to the key community development principles of participation, empowerment and collective decision making.